· Wedding planning · 2 min read

 • Get married closer to home.
 Transport, accomodation, flights, for you, your family, and friends, all adds up real quick.

 • Reduce your expectations.
 Expectations are the most costly thing we carry as people.
 If your expectations are high then your budget needs to match.
 Low expectations create a low budget.
-Here are cheerful, cheeky additions you can add to your “How to have a cheap wedding” quick hits section, in your voice:

 • Ditch the three-course dinner.
 Nobody will die if they eat Maccas or pizza.
 Feed people what you can afford.